 So, we need to know what happened and look at things logically.
 I've even had instances where the alleged victim — after everything is done — is taking action consistent with somebody who had consensual sex with another person.

 So, we need to look at the surrounding circumstances.
-The best thing that I can get from you is an honest account of what happened and try to give me the information that might be negative toward you as to what the person is going to say you did wrong.
+The best thing that I can get from you is an honest account of what happened.
+Try to give me information that might be negative toward you as to what the person is going to say you did wrong.

-Sometimes you can pick that up immediately after the incident.
-Sometimes you can pick it up the following day.
-Sometimes you can pick it up from a conversation the next day or days later.
+Sometimes, you can pick that up immediately after the incident, the following day, or in a conversation the next day or days later.

 Close Review of the Evidence